 We account for income tax uncertainties according to guidance on the recognition, derecognition and measurement of potential tax benefits associated with tax positions.
 We recognize interest and penalties relating to income tax matters as a component of income tax expense.

-See Note 17, Income Taxes for disclosure related to income taxes, including the effect of the valuation allowance release in fiscal year 2020.
+See Note 17, Income Taxes for disclosure related to income taxes.